-- (a) The Education, Training and Technical Assistance Bureau (ETTA) of the OSH Division will support MPID in the design, development, delivery, and review of training materials for MPID inspectors as requested.
-This includes both initial training and refresher training. - (b) Training effectiveness will be evaluated using attendee course evaluation forms and field observation of new inspectors by experienced MPID inspectors.
+- (a) The OSH Division, Education, Training and Technical Assistance Bureau (ETTA) will support MPID in the design, development, delivery and review of training materials for MPID inspectors as requested.
+This includes both initial training and refresher training. - (b) Training effectiveness will be evaluated by the use of attendee course evaluation forms and field observation of new inspectors by experienced MPID inspectors.